MBarc/Ghost-Hunting-SpectralRelay/README.md

 The concept behind Spectral Relay is based on the theory that spirits or ghosts may communicate through radio frequencies.
 This theory suggests that when a spirit chooses to speak, its voice can be heard on any frequency the device is tuned to.

-Spectral Relay continuously sweeps through FM, AM, and other frequency ranges to detect such occurrences.
+SpectralRelay continuously sweeps through FM, AM, and other frequency ranges to detect such occurrences.
 If a voice is heard consistently across multiple frequencies during a sweep, it is interpreted as a potential spirit communication.

 All audio is recorded, allowing for detailed analysis at a later time.
 Additionally, the specific frequencies over which the voice is detected are logged, enabling users to identify patterns or correlations that may emerge in spirit communications.